icahnic/icahnic.github.io/_posts/2025-02-13-bitcoin-gme.md

 ## Why MSTR’s 21/21 Plan Fits Cohen’s Playbook
 MicroStrategy’s capital structure offers unique advantages for a company like GameStop:

-1) Stealth Exposure: A sub-5% stake in MSTR’s equity or debt would avoid SEC reporting thresholds, allowing GME to accumulate silently.
+1) **Stealth Exposure**: A sub-5% stake in MSTR’s equity or debt would avoid SEC reporting thresholds, allowing GME to accumulate silently.

-2) Leveraged Bitcoin Growth: MSTR’s “BTC Yield” metric—a 17.8% annualized return in 2024—enables shareholders to benefit from Bitcoin’s appreciation without holding it directly 115.
+2) **Leveraged Bitcoin Growth**: MSTR’s “BTC Yield” metric—a 17.8% annualized return in 2024—enables shareholders to benefit from Bitcoin’s appreciation without holding it directly 115.

-3) Debt Refinancing Wins: MSTR’s 0.8% blended interest rate on convertible notes makes its debt offerings attractive for corporate treasuries seeking yield 715.
+3) **Debt Refinancing Wins**: MSTR’s 0.8% blended interest rate on convertible notes makes its debt offerings attractive for corporate treasuries seeking yield 715.

 For Cohen, deploying even 2-5% of GameStop’s cash (92–230 million) into MSTR’s ATM or convertible bonds could mirror his past investments in Apple and Tesla—strategic, under-the-radar bets on disruptive trends.